 Despite his loyalties, sometimes new gear appears that begs to be tested.
 We recently acquired a few ultralight items from Big Agnes' new bikepacking collection, which really impressed us (read more below).
 I still covet a few items on their website.
 Nice work BA.
 I used one of their older two-person tents in Scotland, and so was thrilled to get my hands on the Copper Spur UL2.

-But, for those of you who want to know what bikeraft kit to take on a shorter, two-day adventure, we recently embarked on a trip to Southern Utah March 2019 to work on a project with his friends over at Felt Soul Media.
-Because we traveled together, we consolidated and shared our gear, always a good idea, as you don’t need two sunscreens or toothpaste tubes.
+Steve and I embarked on a short trip to Southern Utah March 2019 to work on a project with his friends over at Felt Soul Media.
+Because we traveled together, we consolidated and shared our gear, always a good idea, as you don't need two sunscreens or toothpaste tubes.
 Here's what we brought.

 Our Two-Day Desert Bikeraft Kit